U.N. mulls 'light' options to monitor possible Syria truce: envoys

 “If we have a big security contingent, all of a sudden it looks like a full-scale mission,” one diplomatic source said.
 “And any U.N. presence will be targeted in Syria.”

+The Security Council had sent in monitors after it endorsed then-U.N.-Arab League mediator Kofi Annan’s six-point peace plan for Syria calling for talks and a truce.

-At that time, death toll estimates for the Syrian civil war were around 10,000 - a fraction of today’s estimate of at least 250,000.
+At that time, death toll estimates for the Syrian civil war were about 10,000 - a fraction of today’s estimate of at least 250,000.

 “The U.N. team that went in back then were very courageous and pushed their mandate as far as they could,” said Richard Gowan, a professor at Columbia University’s School of International and Public Affairs.